 “We go way back.
 We’ve grown up together and continued to grow together at Earlham.
 We lived together and we convened organizations together,” he said.
 “Trevor really paved the way for this opportunity and it’s a beautiful thing.
 There are no words for it.
 I can’t wait to link up again in Sweden.”

 During Nobel Dialogue Week sessions, Marimbire and Mifsud will hear lectures from the latest recipients of the Nobel Prize and explore Sweden with an expert guide, including stops at City Hall, the Nobel Prize Museum, and the Bergh School of Communication.
-The Future Nobel Laureate Scholarship program covers textbooks, airfare and accomodations.
+The Future Nobel Laureate Scholarship program covers textbooks, airfare and accommodations.

 “This opportunity was attractive to me because it reminded me of my Earlham education,” said Marimbire, who earned a degree in economics in May and is now working for the Philadelphia consulting firm, Econsult Solutions Inc. “This is all about engaging in dialogue to resolve issues and listening and learning from different people.
 I’m really glad to have been chosen for this.”